Githubman6996/Blooket-hacks-minesraft2-deleted-before-he-got-terminated-and-005konz-deleted-or-just-hard-to-find/README.md

-the only code that works is the fishing frenzy catch any fish cheat credit to @cryptodude3
+the only scripts that work are any script made by @cryptodude3